Nolte: Obama Blasts Woke 'Purity' and the Cancel Culture

 “This idea of purity, and you’re never compromised, and you’re always politically ‘woke’ and all that stuff, you should get over that quickly.
 The world is messy.
 There are ambiguities.
 People who do really good stuff have flaws,” Obama said.

-“People who you are fighting may love their kids and share certain things with you.”

-The failed president singled the following as a danger for young people…
+The failed president singled out the following as a “danger” for young people…

 “And I think one danger I see among young people, particularly on college campuses … and this is accelerated by social media,” he explained, “is this sense sometimes of, ‘The way of me making change is to be as judgmental as possible about other people, and that’s enough.'”

-Obama used the example of someone using the wrong “verb,” although he probably meant pronoun, meaning how people are being destroyed for referring to a biological male who thinks he’s a woman as “she.”
+Obama used the example of someone using the wrong “verb,” although he probably meant pronoun, meaning how people are being destroyed for referring to a biological male who thinks he’s a woman as a “he.”

 “Like, if I tweet or hashtag about how you didn’t do something right, or used the wrong verb … then I can sit back and feel pretty good about myself.
 ‘Cause man, you see how woke I was?
 I called you out.'”